tokenika/eosfactory/docs/index.rst

 ..
-EOSFactory documentation master file, created by sphinx-quickstart on Sun May 6 20:11:09 2018.
+EOSFactory documentation master file, created by sphinx-quickstart on Thu Dec 20 19:31:12 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to EOSFactory documentation!
+Welcome to EOSFactory's documentation!
 ======================================

 `EOSFactory <https://github.com/tokenika/eosfactory>`_ is a Python-based EOS smart-contract development framework, created by `Tokenika <https://tokenika.io>`_.